denis-beurive/good-software/README.md

 * [Vaultwarden](https://github.com/dani-garcia/vaultwarden): An alternative server implementation of the Bitwarden Client API, written in Rust and compatible with official Bitwarden clients.
 * [Retroshare](https://retroshare.cc/): Retroshare establish encrypted connections between you and your friends to create a network of computers, and provides various distributed services on top of it: forums, channels, chat, mail...
 Retroshare is fully decentralized, and designed to provide maximum security and anonymity to its users beyond direct friends.

+## Links

+* [NetHood](https://nethood.org/): NetHood is about bridging the digital with the physical space; sharing ideas and experiences, affirming differences; claiming our right to the hybrid city; building together local solutions for local needs, as part of a global community of practice, including: the organic Internet, neighborhood catalysts, complementary currencies, cooperative housing, and sustainable food culture.
+See the [list of lnks](https://nethood.org/links/).
+* [Awesome-Selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted): This is a list of Free Software network services and web applications which can be hosted on your own server(s).